bernardadhitya/pasarvisual/README.md

 ![](src/Assets/images/pasarvisual-logo.png)

+> 🏆🏅🏆 Juara Favorit at BINUS Hackathon 2020 by BINUS University 🏆🏅🏆

 ### 💡 About the App
 The SME sector plays a very important role because it has a huge influence on the wheels of the Indonesian economy.
 Minister of Cooperatives and SMEs Teten Masduki said that 60% of the national Gross Domestic Product is supported by the MSME sector and absorbs 97% of the total workforce.